Miria Matembe: Career

 Matembe began her career as a State Attorney in the Department of Public Prosecutions at the Ministry of Justice.
 She then worked as a Lecturer in Law at the Uganda College of Commerce from 1979 to 1983.

 Later, she worked as a Senior Lecturer in Law at the Chartered Institute of Bankers from 1983 to 1989 before joining politics.

 From 1989 to 1994, she served as a Member of the National Resistance Council, representing Mbarara District.

 She then served as a Constituent Assembly Delegate from 1994-1995.

 In 1996, she was elected Woman Member of Parliament for Mbarara District, a seat she held until 2006.
 She withdrew from elective politics in 2006 after a fallout with Yoweri Museveni, the president of Uganda in 2003 after the removal of presidential term limits from the Constitution.

 She also served as Uganda’s first Minister of Ethics and Integrity from 1998 to 2003.

-Since retiring from elective politics in 2006, she has continued to be a passionate and outspoken advocate for gender equality and women’s empowerment.
+Since retiring from elective politics in 2006, she has continued to be an outspoken advocate for gender equality and women’s empowerment.

 Women's Rights Advocacy

 Matembe has been a strong proponent and advocate of women's rights in Uganda for more than three decades and has authored several articles and books to that effect.

 In October 2006, she gave a lecture entitled, "Women, War, Peace: Politics in Peacebuilding" at the University of San Diego's Joan B. Kroc Institute for Peace & Justice Distinguished Lecture Series.

+She is a co-founder of Action for Development (ACFODE), one of the Uganda's most influential women's rights organization.